 What is Internal Communication?
 Your Ultimate Guide to Internal Comms

 Internal communication is all the strategic communication that happens within a company and between employees.
-Here’s everything you need to know about why internal communication is so important.
+Read this guide to learn everything you need to know about why internal communication is so important.

 Internal Communication Definition